JoshTGames/Reminder-bot/README.md

-# GoalsBot
+# Reminder bot
-Helps you achieve your goals
+Helps to remind you of various tasks